Connate fluids

 In geology and sedimentology, connate fluids are liquids that were trapped in the pores of sedimentary rocks as they were deposited.
 These liquids are largely composed of water, but also contain many mineral components as ions in solution.

 As rocks are buried, they undergo lithification and the connate fluids are usually expelled.
 If the escape route for these fluids is blocked, the pore fluid pressure can build up, leading to overpressure.

+Formation and diagenetic evolution

+Connate fluids form when water is trapped in sediments during deposition.
+When sediments are buried the temperature increases and so does the pressure.
+This will cause chemical changes through interactions with nearby minerals.
+This processes is known as diagenesis and it alters the composition of fluids over time which will can increase their salinity.

+Connate fluids can stay trapped in low-permeability rocks and if they stay buried, can lead to increased pressure within pore spaces.
+Sometimes this will contribute to overpressure conditions in sedimentary basins.
+This is important in drilling and reservoir management.
+As burial continues, some connate fluids could stay trapped in low-permeability rocks.
+However, others may migrate through the formation.
+In deeper basins, physical and chemical properties of these fluids can be altered by increasing pressure and temperature.

 Significance

 An understanding of the geochemistry of connate fluids is important if the diagenesis of the rock is to be quantified.
 The solutes in the connate fluids often precipitate and reduce the porosity and permeability of the host rock, which can have important implications for its hydrocarbon prospectivity.
 The chemical components of the connate fluid can also yield information on the provenance of aquifers and of the thermal history of the host rock.
 Minute bubbles of fluid are often trapped within the crystals of the cementing material.
 These fluid inclusions provide direct information about the composition of the fluid and the pressure-temperature conditions that existed during diagenesis of the sediments.